bwvisu/bwvisu.github.io/README.md

 ## News/current state

 bwVisu is an ongoing development effort.
-The service and software stack are currently in an alpha test phase.
-Interested users are invited to contact us to get access.
+Latest news:
+* 2020/3/17: bwVisu has now been opened for the wider audience of scientists from the state of Baden-Württemberg.

 ## Getting started
 New to bwVisu?
 Come [this way!](user-docs/getting-started.md)

+## Login
+Already know what to do?
+[Click here](https://bwvisu-web.urz.uni-heidelberg.de) to go straight to the bwVisu login!

 ## Documentation
 * **For users:** [See here](user-docs/user-docs.md) for an introduction to bwVisu for users.